Exabyte-io/documentation/docs/tutorials/job-cli-example.md

 3 3 3 1 1 1
 ```

-Note that we are using a template variable in place of `celldm1`.
+Note that we are using a template variable in place of `celldm(1)`, indicating the lattice parameter of the underlying simple cubic [Bravais Lattice](../properties-directory/structural/lattice.md) of the crystal structure.
+These template variables are defined once the complete input script is put together, as explained in what follows.

-In order to use the above file we will need to copy the pseudopotential files into the current working directory:
+In order to use the above input file, we also need to copy the pseudopotential files into the current [working directory](../jobs-cli/batch-scripts/directories.md) where the input file is stored, as follows.

 ```bash
 cp /export/share/pseudo/si/gga/pbe/gbrv/1.0/us/sr_pbe_gbrv_1.0.upf .